-Corpora te Governance Council recommendation We have followed the recommendation in full for the whole of the period above.
-We have disclosed We have NOT followed the recommendation in full for the whole of the period above.
-We have disclosed \ldots^4 PRINCI PLE 4 - SAFEGUARD INTEGRITY IN CORPORATE REPORTING - - 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
-[If the entity complies with paragraph (a):] the fact that we have an audit committee that complies with paragraphs (1) and (2): □ in our Corporate Governance Statement OR □ at [insert location] and a copy of the charter of the committee: ☑ at https://somnomed.com/au/about-us/investor-centre-old/corporate-governance and the information referred to in paragraphs (4) and (5): ☑ in our Corporate Governance Statement OR □ at [insert location] [If the entity complies with paragraph (b):] the fact that we do not have an audit committee and the processes we employ that independently verify and safeguard the integrity of our corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner: □ in our Corporate Governance Statement OR an explanation why that is so in our Corporate Governance Statement.
-Comment SomnoMed complies with Principle 4.1(a), other than the audit committee only has 2 members and for part of the financial year one of those members was a non-independent Director.
+Corporate Governance Council recommendation Trecommendation We have followed the recommendation in full for the whole of the period above.
+We have disclosed We have NOT followed the recommendation of the period above.
+We have disclosed PRINCIP LE 4 - SAFEGUARD INTEGRITY IN CORPORATE REPORTING 4.1 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+[If the entity complies with paragraph (a):] the fact that we have an audit committee that complies with paragraphs (1) and (2): □ in our Corporate Governance Statement OR □ at [insert location] and a copy of the charter of the committee: □ at https://somnomed.com/au/about-us/investor-centre-old/corporate-qovernance and the information referred to in paragraphs (4) and (5): □ in our Corporate Governance Statement OR □ at [insert location] [If the entity complies with paragraph (b):] the fact that we do not have an audit committee and the processes we employ that independently verify and safeguard the integrity of our corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner: □ in our Corporate Governance Statement OR □ at [insert location] an explanation why that is so in our Corporate Governance Statement.
+Comment SomnoMed complies with Principle 4.1(a), other than the audit committee only has 2 members and one of those members was a non-independent Director prior to 24th August 2020.
+The composition of the Board changed on 24th August 2020 and the Audit Committee now consists of 2 members both of whom are independent directors.
 4.2 The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively. the fact that we follow this recommendation: in our Corporate Governance Statement OR at [insert location] an explanation why that is so in our Corporate Governance Statement